canalplus/rx-player/doc/architecture/transports/pipeline.md

 A segment loader is the "loader" for any segment.
 Its role is to retrieve a given segment's data.

-It receives informations linked to the segment you want to download:
+It receives information linked to the segment you want to download:
   - The related `Manifest` data structure
   - The `Period`
   - The `Adaptation`